-Ever dreamed of discovering the places from your childhood fairy tales like the castle of Sleeping Beauty, the woods of Little Red Riding Hood or the dwarven home of Snow White?
+Ever dreamed of discovering the places from your childhood fairies tales like the castle of Sleeping Beauty, the woods of Little Red Riding Hood, or the dwarven home of Snow White?
 Then the German Fairy Tale Route is the perfect road trip for you.

 The Grimm Brothers